 Sam Brown, Direction

-As a theatre director his credits include: Magpie Park, a new play on commission by Oliver Emanuel (West Yorkshire Playhouse), Over Gardens Out by Peter Gill (Riverside Studios, London), and Lungs (Atmen) by Duncan Macmillan (Schauspielhaus Graz).
-He co-wrote the libretto for The Water Palace by Stephen Shulman (Tete a Tete Opera Festival), which he also directed.
-In 2016-17 he directs A Midsummer Nights Dream at Theater Trier and is under commission by The Grange Festival to write a libretto for Elena Langer: Trotsky and Kahlo.
+As a theatre director his credits include: Magpie Park by Oliver Emanuel (West Yorkshire Playhouse), Over Gardens Out by Peter Gill (Riverside Studios, London), and Lungs (Atmen) by Duncan Macmillan (Graz).
+He co-wrote the libretto and directed The Water Palace by Stephen Shulman (Tête à Tête Opera), Victory Conditions at Munich’s Residenztheater and Mary Shelley’s Frankenstein, edited by Nick Dears, in Regensburg.

 Sam Brown had his Viennese debut at Theater an der Wien with Mozart’s La clemenza di Tito in 2019, followed by Franz Hummel’s musical Ludwig II. in Regensburg, and a semi-staged Fidelio, premiered in Sweden’s Örebro and subsequently performed in Stockholm, Paris, Brussels and Essen.

 He is about to stage Massenet’s Werther in Bremerhaven.